DotBowder/BowderNet-PiCam/README.md

 ### Usage:

-Start in the local directory of the file.
+Start in the local directory of the PiCam.sh file.
 There is some code that depends on being in that directory.

 ./PiCam.sh [options]
 ```